Chasing the two-Higgs-doublet model via electroweak corrections at $e^+e^-$ colliders

 In Table~\ref{tab:2HDM} we present the LO and NLO EW total cross sections at $\sqrt{s}=365$ and $550$\,GeV (both unpolarized) in the SM and the 2HDM benchmark, as well as in the alignment limit $\cba = 0$.
 At LO, increasing the energy from $\sqrt{s}=365$ to $550$\,GeV enhances the cross section by about $75\%$, both in the SM and the 2HDM.
-For both energies, we find only a permille level reduction of the cross section in the 2HDM compared to the SM, which becomes negligible in the alignment limit.
-The situation changes at NLO: while the EW corrections are negative in all cases, they are more pronounced in the 2HDM, even in the alignment limit.
-Specifically, the reduction amounts to $-6.0\%$ ($-9.6\%$) in the SM at $\sqrt{s}=365$ ($550$)\,GeV, compared to $-7.5\%$ ($-11.2\%$) and $-7.6\%$ ($-11.3\%$) in the 2HDM with and without alignment.
-Therefore, we conclude that NLO EW corrections are a very sensitive probe to BSM effects of our 2HDM benchmarks.
+For both energies, we find only a permille level reduction of the cross section in the 2HDM compared to the SM, which vanishes in the alignment limit.
+The situation changes at NLO: while the EW corrections are negative in all cases at the order of ten percent, they are more pronounced in the 2HDM, even in the alignment limit.
+Specifically, the reduction amounts to $1.7\%$ ($1.8\%$) and $1.9\%$ ($2.1\%$) at $\sqrt{s}=365$ ($550$)\,GeV when comparing the 2HDM cross sections, with and without alignment, to the SM.
+Therefore, we conclude that NLO EW corrections are a very sensitive probe of BSM effects in our 2HDM benchmarks.